mavisluan/github/README.md

 ## GitHub Project

-This is a simple GitHub repo page.
+This project is a simple GitHub repo page, built with ReactJS.

 It displays the repo's documents by files and folders and also shows the last commit time and message.